2020 SAFF Handcrafter’s Pygora Fleece Show

 - Methods of Entry:

-- Onsite Registration: by bringing a filled out Manual Entry Form-“fiber type” to the Boone Building.
+- Onsite Registration: by bringing a filled out Manual Entry Form-“fiber type” to the EXPO BUILDING.
 These fleeces have lowest priority, expect a long wait and increased fees to $10.

 Mail to Fallon Newell